planyway/aspnetcoremvcfilebrowser/README.md

 In case someone wonders, webpack.mix.js, all things in VUE folder, package.json, mix-manifest.json, and changes in Views/Home/Index.cshtml and Views/Shared/_Layout.cshtml are the only changes I made to the .NET Core MVC default template.

 The next step is to let all filebrowser vue components work, then translate the Go codes to C#.
+Welcome anyone to join making the C# version of the filebrowser.